 Honest Company uses Zigs & Zags effectively.
 We have a point-of-view shot that comes from the back followed by the product.

 For direct response advertisers, you can start with the end.
 The punchline or central message is directly conveyed at the beginning.

-Tide has used the start with the end form of narrative style.
-Gets it out video from Tide has already garnered over 4.5 million views.
+Tide has used the start-with-the-end form of narrative style.
+Gets it out the video from Tide has already garnered over 4.5 million views.

-If you want to know more about the work that creative shop from Facebook is doing listen to this presentation from Ian Crocombe, Facebook at IAB Content Conference which is inspired us to write this article
+If you want to know more about the work that creative shop from Facebook is doing, listen to this presentation from Ian Crocombe, Facebook at IAB Content Conference which inspired us to write this article

 If you have experience in building videos for social, do leave a comment.
 We hope to learn from your experience and hope you found the article useful.